khushbu2310/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissors
+# Rock-Paper-Scissor
-Rock ,Paper &amp; Scissors is the game which is created using HTML, CSS and Javascript.
+Rock ,Paper &amp; Scissor is the game which is created using HTML, CSS and Javascript.